 Solar panel backsheets protect PV modules from environmental damage and work as electrical insulation.
 If a backsheet is defective or ineffective, a solar panel will encounter severe damage.
 When a backsheet fails, the entire module fails to function properly as well.
 Common problems that one might encounter are unacceptable power degradation, terrible failure, and safety failure.

 Most backsheet failures are because of the company’s quality of production.
 This PVS layer offers durability and protection from moisture.
 To increase a module’s durability and an installation’s effectiveness, choose a reliable and safe back sheet.

 To protect the module, consider three defective factors: adhesion, mechanical strength, and weather-resistance ability.
 By ensuring that a solar panel backsheet protects with these three components, one can extend the life of solar panels for more than 20 years.

-Current Solar Panel Backsheet Defects
+Current Solar Panel Backsheet Failure and Defects